jermnelson/shared-open-metadata-as-critical-ai-infrastructure/doc/people-as-ai-mitochondria.md

 <h2><i class="bi-battery-charging"></i> People as AI's Mitochondria</h2>

 The consensus theory of the origins of mitochondria in living cells is *endosymbotic*.
-Mitochondria were free-living organism that was absorbed by a host cell to form a mutually beneficial eukaryotic cells, where mitochondria provide chemical energy to the host cell, and the host cell provides protection and absorbed much of the mitochondria genetic material.
+Mitochondria were free-living organisms that were absorbed by a host cell to form a mutually beneficial eukaryotic cells, where mitochondria provide chemical energy to the host cell, and the host cell provides protection and absorbed much of the mitochondria genetic material.